Yuren-Zhong/Modularizing-and-Dynamic-Linking-in-Links/README.md

 note:

-  plugins can be compiled with the command:
+  plugins can be compiled with the following command:

   `ocamlopt -o <plugin_name> -shared <source file>`

   more detailed information can be found in Makefiles in pluglins directory.

+Original Links README.md

 Links: Linking Theory to Practice for the Web
 ---------------------------------------------